Session a4: Species range maps

 Unfortunately, there is no API for the IUCN range maps.
 So, you need to register with IUCN and then you can download range maps for different taxonomic groups.
 The range maps for birds come as separate shape files per species, while the range maps of mammals are provided as single shapefile that contains all species.
 Course participants can download the mammal shapefile from the moodle course - of course, the license agreement by the IUCN apply!

-# Read shapefile for all mammals using the raster package:
+# Read shapefile for all mammals using the terra package:

 mammals <- terra::vect('data/MAMMTERR.shp')